JKKDY/april/README.md

 - Interactions can be specified by type pair or by particle id pair; missing cross-type entries are derived via a mix function.
 - BinaryOutput writes a compact, versioned binary format (positions as float, plus type/id/state) suitable for lightweight analysis or visualization.
 - Defaults (e.g., automatic domain extent/origin) are provided, but can always be overridden explicitly.
+- Internal particle access highly optimized; internal views expose only the required fields (e.g., position, force) with compile-time guarantees; no runtime overhead, unused fields are eliminated at compile time.

 ## Usage (minimal example)
 ```c++